Forecast-it/handbook/rules-of-engagement.md

 # Rules of engagement

+All Forecasters adhere to the following rules of engagement:

 1. I'll be passionate about Forecast's mission, about my work.
 I'll love what we do for companies and employees everywhere.
 2. I'll demonstrate respect for the individual.
 I'll be nice an listen to others, and respect myself.
 I'll act with integrity and professionalism.
 3. I'll do whatever it takes to get the job done, no matter what it takes, but within legal and ethical boundaries.